Torus actions on Alexandrov 4-spaces: Local structure of the orbit space

-In this section, we complete the setup for an isometric effective action of $\soso$ on a $4$-dimensional Alexandrov space by adding the information on the structure of $X^*$ around orbits of topologically regular points.
-We stress that most of the contents of this section are known (see for example, \cite{OrlRayI, OrlRayII}), but for completeness we review them here.
-By the analysis of the local structure of such spaces in Subsection~\ref{Sub: Local structure of X^* around points in S_X^0}, $X$ is a rational cohomology manifold.
-Furthermore, $X\setminus TS_X^0$ is an integral cohomology manifold.
+In this section, we give the local characterization of the action by describing the structure the orientable $4$-dimensional Alexandrov space$X^\ast$ around the orbits of an isometric effective action of $\soso$ .
+We stress that most of the contents of this section are known (see for example, \cite{OrlRayI, OrlRayII}), but for the sake of completeness we review them here.
+From Lemma~\ref{L: Normal spaces of directions}, it follows that an orientable $4$-dimensional Alexandrov space $X$ with an isometric effective $\soso$-action is in fact a rational cohomology manifold.
+Note that $X\setminus \Sing^0_X$ is an orientable manifold by Theorem~\ref{T_Orientability}.
+In particular, $X\setminus \Sing_X^0$ is an integral cohomology manifold.
 Such spaces were treated in \cite[Appendix]{OrlRayI}.
-However, thanks to the Slice Theorem (Theorem \ref{THM:SLICE}), we have a clear picture of the local structure of the $4$-dimensional Alexandrov space with an effective $\soso$ action by isometries, and it is possible to give a more precise description of the action.
-Note that $X\setminus TS^0_X$ is an orientable manifold by \ref{T_Orientability}.
+However, thanks to the Slice Theorem (Theorem \ref{THM:SLICE}), we have a clear picture of the local structure of an orientable $4$-dimensional Alexandrov space with an effective isometric $\soso$-action and its orbit space.
+This enables us to give a more precise description of the action.